saha0073/Escape-From-Subway-Train-Unreal/README.md

 # Escape-From-Subway-Train-Unreal
 Escaping from city subway train using Unreal Engine 4

-Created this Multiplayer metaverse, where you can get the option to roam around Medieval Spain, or Modern NYC with a car of your choice.

-Photon recently released networking tool Fusion, which is significantly faster, and consumes much less resources compared to existing networking tool Photon PUN.
-Implemented
-Fusion to integrate the multiplayer feature.
+Created this UE4 project, where you first need to find the secret code written somewhere in the train that can be used to open the case, then collect the key, and finally open the door to escape from the train.

+City Subway Train Modular from Unreal marketplace has been used for the model of the train.

 ## Techniques Used:
-* GameEngine: Unity3D 2020.3.36
+* GameEngine: Unreal Engine 4.27
-* Tech Stack: C#
+* Tech Stack: C++, Blueprints
-* Packages: Photon Fusion
+* Assets: City Subway Train Modular

 ## Demo of the social metaverse
-You can check the following youtube video below which shows a demo of traveling inside Medieval Spain, and Modern NYC!

-[![Watch the video](https://yt-embed.live/embed?v=UKqnpbkiS_A)](https://youtu.be/UKqnpbkiS_A "Watch the video")
+You can check the following youtube video below which shows a demo of escaping from the train [![Watch the video](https://yt-embed.live/embed?v=UKqnpbkiS_A)](https://youtu.be/UKqnpbkiS_A "Watch the video")